medizininformatik-initiative/cord-dq-checker/README.md

 The genrated repots are saved in folder ``` "./Local/Data/Export" ```

 ## Local data quality reports
-Here are [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/Local/Data/Export) of generated data quality reports using sythetic data
+Here are [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/Local/Data/Export) of generated data quality reports using sythetic data.

 ## Distributed Execution
 `cordDqChecker` was successfully tested using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/) and applied on synthetic data stored in multiple FHIR servers.
 The aggregated results are stored in folder `./PHT/Data/Export`.
 To create a PHT image run `./Dockerfile`.